 In tough economic times, everyone’s looking for bargains.
 But while it’s a great idea to buy used bookshelves, books, and CDs, there are some things that just shouldn’t be bought at thrift stores.

 It’s hard to determine how well TVs, DVD players, and other electronic devices have been cared for by their previous owners.
 If your plasma screen dies, it can cost thousands of dollars to fix or replace—sometimes almost as much as it would cost to buy a new TV.
-These are the things you should absolutely never buy at garage sales.

 Used shoes have been molded to their previous owner’s feet.
 Poorly fitting shoes can cause pain and health problems over time.
 Running shoes, in particular, have probably lost most of their absorbent cushioning by the time their first owner is finished with them.